SpaceForever/Spiral-Labs/weekly-review-2.md

 ## Caffeine prediction
 Raj: you will take more caffeine and not feel any better
+raj: 70/30 i'll develop tolerance and not feel better than average (assuming no naps) meaning it isn't good to keep taking

-Space: I will take more caffeine and get used to it
+Space: I will take more caffeine and gain slight tolerance and not get used to it
+pls update

 ## Telegram challenges